einsweniger/viscom_framework/report/chapters/04_stahp.rst

 The more complex templates were also discarded in favor of maintainability.

 The incompatibilities between the Microsoft Compiler and the compilers available on Linux further complicated the matter.
-While Clang (most of the time) provides better error reporting they are no longer compatilbe with GCC's STL.
+While Clang (most of the time) provides better error reporting they are no longer compatible with GCC's STL.
 Clang's implementation (6.0.0) does not support ``map::extract`` and their libc++ proved to be not straightforward to compile with.
 Even now linking the executable fails while using clang.